AI & Technology

 • Real-time translation during client consultations (with human oversight)

 According to the 2025 Clio Legal Trends Report, firms offering multilingual services are growing their client base 35% faster than English-only competitors.
-AI is making that possible for firms that couldn't previously afford dedicated translation staff.
+AI is making that possible for firm that couldn't previously afford dedicated translation staff.

-CleverType's AI keyboard supports 100+ languages with context-aware suggestions.
+Hence, CleverType's AI keyboard supports 100+ languages with context-aware suggestions.
 So lawyers can type accurately in multiple languages without switching apps or sounding unprofessional.
 That's a genuine time-saver for immigration attorneys and international transaction lawyers dealing with multilingual client messages every single day.

 9. AI-Assisted Billing and Time Entry Accuracy

 AI billing tools solve this by tracking activity in real time and suggesting time entries based on actual work done.
-How it works in practice:
+Furthermore, How it works in practice:

 1. AI monitors document activity, email correspondence, and calendar events